asuyanto/tswd-portfolio/README.md

 - Web page URL: https://asuyanto.github.io/tswd-portfolio/
 - This repository: https://github.com/asuyanto/tswd-portfolio/

-# Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 # About me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+I am Agnes.
+Currently, I am a MISM-12 student in CMU.
+I have been working for 8 years before in banking and I figured out that Data Visualization is one of must-have skills in work.
+So here I am learning DataViz in Telling Stories With Data course.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+I want to learn how to visualize data effectively through conceptual and practical ways.
+I am not a design person, so I need a fundamental guidelines about DataViz.
+I also want to learn tableau as one of DataViz tools.

 # Portfolio

-# Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.
+This is my public portfolio for Telling Stories with Data at CMU!
+Here's where all my cool work will go.

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.